A library for bit-vector arithmetic in Haskell

 Running the test suite

 The BV datatype is simply a pair of an Int, to represent the size, and an arbitrary-precision Integer, to represent the value of a bit-vector.
-Both fields are strict, and further GHC is being instructed to unbox strict fields within the module.
+Both fields are strict, and we instruct GHC to unbox strict fields.
+Further, we ask GHC to inline virtually all bit-vector operations.
+When inlined, GHC should be able to remove any overhead associated with the BV data type, and unbox bit-vector sizes.
+Performance should depend mostly on the Integer data type implementation.